Do you like to try new things? Of course you do! Ok, let’s put it to the test. Tomorrow, why don’t you try using a better virtual meeting platform?

 That’s okay, it just means you’re like the rest of us.
-We are hardwired to resist change – it’s natural.
-Part of the brain – the amygdala – interprets change as a threat to the body and releases the hormones for fear, fight or flight.
+We are hardwired to resist change.
+Part of the brain—the amygdala—interprets change as a threat and releases the hormones for fear, fight, or flight.
 Your body is actually protecting you from change.

-But there is good news for organizations and individuals trying to change.
+But there’s good news for organizations and individuals trying to change.
 By focusing on three things, we can overcome the psychological costs of change that keep us chained to the past.

 - Dissatisfaction with the way things are now

 - Concrete steps to make the vision a reality